carpentries-incubator/python-business/_episodes/00-intro.md

 ```
 str(dy)
 ```
-You can convert a float to an interger by:
+You can convert a float to an integer by:
 ```
 int(1.7)
 ```
-Note that, int() **always round down**, so you will get 1 if you do `int(1.7)`
+Note that, int() **always rounds down**, so you will get 1 if you do `int(1.7)`

 However, this would not always work.
-Some datatypes are not interchangable.
+Some datatypes are not interchangeable.
 For example, you cannot convert a dictionary to a integer by `int(dt)`.
 It is kind of intuitive, an integer is a single number, but a dictionary is {key : value} pairs.

 ## Arithmetics
 You can get output from python by typing math into the console: